-- The following spells can pass through allied plants without harming them: Flame Tongue, Magic Dart, Shock, Sting, Throw Flame, Throw Frost, Mephitic Cloud, Stone Arrow, Iskenderun's Mystic Blast (even if it explodes), Bolt of Magma, Lightning Bolt, Venom Bolt, Bolt of Cold, Bolt of Draining, Bolt of Fire, Iron Shot, Poison Arrow, Lehudib's Crystal Spear, Bolt of Inaccuracy, and Thunderbolt (lightning rod).
+- The following spells can pass through allied plants without harming them: Flame Tongue, Magic Dart, Shock, Sting, Throw Flame, Throw Frost, Mephitic Cloud, Stone Arrow, Iskenderun's Mystic Blast (even if it explodes), Bolt of Magma, Lightning Bolt, Venom Bolt, Bolt of Cold, Bolt of Draining, Bolt of Fire, Iron Shot, Poison Arrow, Lehudib's Crystal Spear, and Thunderbolt (lightning rod).

 - The following spells will affect allied plants as described: